eth-educators/ethstaker-guides/voluntary-exit.md

 ./ethdo validator exit --validator="Validators/459921" --passphrase="temp" --json --offline > 459921-exit.json
 ```

-In this example, it would result in a file called `459921-exit.json` in your home folder for performing the voluntary exit of the validator that is using the imported keystore file.
+In this example, it would result in a file named `459921-exit.json` in your home folder for performing the voluntary exit of the validator that is using the imported keystore file.

 Copy that resulting file back on your second USB stick.
 We will need it on the next step to broadcast the voluntary exit.